geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

-To be used in GeoNetwork, a schema directory can be manually placed in the ``config/schema_plugins`` sub directory of the geonetwork data directory.
-The default geonetwork data directory location is ``INSTALL_DIR/web/geonetwork/WEB-INF/data``.
+To be used in GeoNetwork, a schema directory can be manually placed in the ``config/schema_plugins`` sub directory of the GeoNetwork data directory.
+The default GeoNetwork data directory location is ``INSTALL_DIR/web/geonetwork/WEB-INF/data``.
 The contents of these schemas are parsed during GeoNetwork initialization.
 If valid, they will be available for use when GeoNetwork starts up.